 You are going to love this nutritious raw kale slaw.
 It's full of detoxification and antioxidant compounds, and just bursting with the fresh, bright flavors of basil, mint, and cilantro.
 All tossed in a slightly spicy and gingery, creamy almond butter dressing.
 What I love about this salad is that it lasts up to 5 days in the refrigerator!

 It's tomato season and I bet many of you are searching for more ways to preserve the tomato harvest!
-Last year I had a bumper crop of roma tomatoes so I created this really easy fire-roasted tomato salsa recipe as a way to preserve the harvest.
+Last year I had a bumper crop of roma tomatoes so I created this easy fire-roasted tomato salsa recipe as a way to preserve the harvest.

 After a long blogging break, I'm back with an amazing hot sauce recipe for you to make and enjoy for many months.
 I grew a lot of hot peppers in my garden this year, in fact my garden has been extremely bountiful this year!
 Up until recently, I've sort of taken my garden for granted.